wbclark/sample_variance/README.md

 The standard deviation of average damage roll over all encounters was 0.11698971369890841, meaning very loosely that "most" encounters had an average damage roll in the range of
 99.88 to 100.12

-The conclusion: a +-5% damage range on individual rolls translates to roughly 0.014% variance in performance due to roll variance over the course of an encounter, which is ultimately basically negligible.
+The conclusion: a +-5% damage range on individual rolls translates to roughly 0.014% variance in performance due to roll variance over the course of a 5 minute encounter, which is for all practically purposes negligible.
+The ONLY impact this slight variance in individual damage rolls introduces is lowering the mental fatigue from seeing the same numbersrepeatedly.